altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Ugh~~~"<br/>

-At this moment, Elin's brother Gösta showed up.
+At this moment, Elin's brother Gösta showed up.<br/>

-He was an apprentice butler in the Margrave's mansion.
+He was an apprentice butler in the Margrave's mansion.<br/>

 "Ah, found you.
 Sis, I just received master Jerome's letter, let's hurry back to the mansion and report to Mr. McClane...
 Ugh!?"<br/>

-The innocent youth turned pale with just a fierce glare from his sister.
+The innocent youth turned pale with just a fierce glare from his sister.<br/>

 "I will return this time!
 Farewell Mr. Regis.
 Let's continue next time!"<br/>

 "Yeah, hmm...?"<br/>

-Clarisse turned her back to the siblings.
+Clarisse turned her back to the siblings.<br/>

 "Mr. Regis, remember to get some holy water to expel evil from the priest later."<br/>

 "Huh, why?"<br/>

-After the door was closed and the siblings were gone, Clarisse's anger finally eased.
+After the door was closed and the siblings were gone, Clarisse's anger finally eased.<br/>

-She approached Regis with a smile and reached both her hands out.
+She approached Regis with a smile and reached both her hands out.<br/>

-And pinched Regis' cheeks.
+And pinched Regis' cheeks.<br/>

 "Eh?"<br/>

 He was too naive to think Clarisse's anger had eased.
-Although Regis didn’t understand why she was angry.
+Although Regis didn’t understand why she was angry.<br/>

 "Welcome back, Mr. Regis."<br/>